-The most important other indirect CO_2 emissions are measured and calculated in this report.
-Due to the new requirements in CO_2 performance ladder manual version 3.1, the Carbon Footprint report is again calculated according to the Green House Gas Protocol.
-This means that the three energy flows for business transport are now part of scope 3.
-As part of the requirements of the manual, the energy flows for business transport are also examined every six months.
+The most important other indirect CO2 emissions are measured and calculated in this report.
+Due to the requirements in CO2 performance ladder manual version 3.1, the Carbon Footprint report is calculated according to the Green House Gas Protocol and the ISO 14064:2018.
+The energy sources for business transport are also examined every six months.

-Business transport consists of the following three energy flows:
+Business transport consists of the following three energy sources:

-- · Business traffic with private cars
+- Business traffic with private cars

-- Air travel for business purposes
+- · Air travel for business purposes

 - Business public transport

-The other emission categories Purchase of goods and services, end of treatment life products and Transport and distribution are yearly published in the overall report Analysis Scope 3 CO_2 emissions Pipelife Netherlands B.V. - CO_2 Performance Ladder due to the lack of reliable data on a half-year basis.
+The other emission categories Purchase of goods and services, end of treatment life products and Transport and distribution are yearly published in the overall report Analysis Scope 3 $CO_2$ emissions Pipelife Netherlands B.V. - $CO_2$ Performance Ladder due to the lack of reliable data on a half-year basis.